moveit/moveit2_tutorials/doc/planning_scene/planning_scene_tutorial.rst

  moveit2_tutorials: Test 10: Random state is not constrained
  moveit2_tutorials: Test 11: Random state is feasible
  moveit2_tutorials: Test 12: Random state is not valid

+**Note:** Don't worry if your output has different ROS console format.
+You can customize your ROS console logger by following :ros_documentation:`this tutorial <Tutorials/Logging-and-logger-configuration.html#console-output-formatting>`.